Docs Menu

 Atlas always upgrades the cluster to the latest stable release of the specified version via a rolling process to maintain cluster availability.

-You cannot downgrade the cluster to an earlier MongoDB version.
+You can't downgrade the cluster to an earlier MongoDB version unless you pinned the cluster's FCV before upgrading.

 You can switch from using the Latest Release to using a specific release only if the latest MongoDB version is a major release.